NelloRizzo/nr.StateMachine/README.md

 # nr.StateMachine

-A state machine implemented in C#.
+A state machine implemented as sample of programming in C#.

-## Getting Started

-The project is birth as example of programming in C#.

 ## Authors